siddarthudayakumar/30-Day-Javascript-Challenge/README.md

   Well.
 I have not updated the repo in a long time nor have I worked on the javascript projects.
 This is because I had interviews for jobs including an interview with an Internet giant.
 Now that I'm done with my interviews (Not with my prep), I can work on finishing the 30 day project. :)
   --Update--
   * Day #25 (3/2/17) - A web page that demonstrates the bubbling and propagation events in Javascript.
+  * Day #26 (3/3/17) - A web page that demonstrates a smooth drop down animation that follows along the tabs you explore.
+  * Day #27 (3/4/17) -